-The Texas Ratio for GTE Financial held steady from 31.07% as of December 31, 2012 to 28.64% as of December 31, 2013, resulting in a positive change of 7.82%.This indicates that the balance sheet and financial strength for GTE Financial has held steady in recent periods.
+The Texas Ratio for GTE Financial experienced no significant changes from 31.07% as of December 31, 2012 to 28.64% as of December 31, 2013, resulting in a positive change of 7.82%.This indicates that the balance sheet and financial strength for GTE Financial has had no significant changes in recent periods.

 In the past year, GTE Financial has increased its total deposits by $64.36 million, resulting in 4.55% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth GTE Financial has shown is excellent.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 GTE Financial has $1.62 billion in assets with $143.98 million in equity, resulting in a capitalization level of 8.91%, which is average.

 |Assets and Liabilities|